 It is one of the shortest sea crossings in Britain.
 It is so short that cattle were once swum across it on their way to market.
 Colintravie means “swimming strait” in Gaelic and there is only 400m of water separating it from Rhubodach on the Isle of Bute.
 On this warm day it certainly looked good enough to swim in.

 At Rhubodach there were four cars waiting for the ferry, plus myself and Paul with our bicycles.
 A queue in this thinly populated part of Scotland.

 Waiting for public transport to turn up is not generally considered one of life’s pleasures, but here it was delightful.
 The sky was blue with a few clouds looking as fluffy as the sheep in the nearby fields.
 The low green hills on the opposite shore promised new lands to be discovered.
 There wasn’t much in the way of noise, apart from the water gently lapping on the slipway and some chatter from passengers.

 I heard a woman in one of the cars call-out, “Aww.
 I can’t remember the last time I saw a man smoking a pipe.
 I think it must have been my grandfather.
 He liked a pipe”

-She was speaking to a man with a smart check shirt sucking on a pipe.
+She was speaking to a man with a printed t-shirt sucking on a pipe.
 He looked like he was in a world of his own with his gaze fixed on the ferry that was fast approaching.
 He paused and answered casually, “I was a grandfather at 31, you know.”